dmulholl/pods/readme.md

     --after "2024-07-31"
     --after "2024-07-31T13:59:00+02:00"

   If no timezone offset is specified, the timestamp is assumed to be UTC.
+If no time is specified, it defaults to 00:00:00.

   The output filename can be customized using the -f/--format option.
 The following format specifiers are supported: